All Episodes

 All right, by the way, welcome back.

-Uh Rush Limbaugh here at the Excellence in Broadcasting Network.
+Rush Limbaugh here at the Excellence in Broadcasting Network.

 Guess who honored at one time the Reverend Farrakhan, known affectionately here as Calypso Louie?

-That would be the Reverend Wright of America's chickens have come home to roost.
+That would be the Reverend Wright of America's Chickens have come home to roost.

-Obama's pastor, the Reverend Jeremiah Wright, Trumpet Magazine gave Calypso Louis Farrakhan its lifetime achievement to Dr. Jeremiah A. Wright Jr.
+Obama's pastor, the Reverend Jeremiah Wright, Trumpet Magazine gave Calypso Louis Farrakhan its lifetime achievement Dr. Jeremiah A. Wright Jr.

 Trumpeter Award.